XC-/env2conffile/README.md

 are missing.
 While it is not guaranteed that at some point down the line the tool would have full dotenv file support, it is also not guaranteed that it will happen, only time will tell.

+By default, env2conffile will look for `.env` file, but this can be overridden either in the configuration file or on command line.

 Following examples assume that the package is installed globally.